-Image shows man in financial sector working on laptop and computer.
+Man in financial sector working on mobile device and laptop.
 Image courtesy of Shutterstock.

 What is SEC Rule 17a-4 and which organizations are impacted?

-Rule 17a-4 is part of a regulation issued by the US Securities and Exchange Commission (SEC) in accordance with the US Securities Exchange Act of 1934.
-Under this Act, any organizations that operate in the financial service industry (including stockbrokers and brokerage firms) must comply with requirements for electronic data storage.
-This includes aspects such as retention period, discoverability, accessibility, and accountability.
+SEC Rule 17a-4 is part of a regulation issued by the US Securities and Exchange Commission (SEC) in accordance with the US Securities Exchange Act of 1934.
+Under this Act, any organizations that operate in the financial service industry (including stockbrokers and brokerage firms) must comply with certain requirements for electronic data storage.
+That includes aspects such as retention period, discoverability, accessibility, and accountability.

-More specifically, this rule requires that financial firms retain and index records of transactions on indelible media and provide immediate accessibility for this content for two years, and non-immediate access for a minimum of six years.
+This rule, specifically, requires that financial firms retain and index records of transactions on indelible media and provide immediate accessibility to this content for two years, and non-immediate access for a minimum of six years.
 There should be duplicate records kept at an off-site location for the same amount of time.
-Other communications, including (but not limited to) physically written communication, emails, and instant message should also be retained for three to six years, period dependent on the documents at issue.
+Other communications, including (but not limited to) physically written communication, emails, and instant message should also be retained for three to six years, period dependent on the documents.

 What are the consequences for non-compliance?

 These requirements are enforced by the Financial Industry Regulatory Authority (FINRA).
 A non-profit organization authorized by US Congress, FINRA controls the operations and enforces rules that govern the activities of organizations operating in the financial services industry.
 The SEC and FINRA are two of the most important regulatory bodies in the US financial system.

 Under SEC 17a-4, financial firms are under continuous observance and face substantial fines for non-compliance.
 Monetary fines for breaking regulation range from $1,000 to over $140,000 per breach.
 There are also non-monetary penalties including suspension or expulsion of the responsible individual and/or entire company, depending on the nature of the breach.
 One example is when Scottrade got fined $2.6 million, and this case is not unique.